 Other items you should consider for a regular kit include:

 If you have pets, consider adding more water, their food and medications, and important documents (such as vaccines, medical records, etc) in your kit.
 If you have littles, be sure to add comfort items and games to pass time with.
-Consider adding a notepad and pen to record switches, keep notes from other members, and for general system recordkeeping.
+Consider adding a notepad and pen to record switches, keep notes from other members, and for general system recordkeeping in the event you don't have access to digital methods.

 Step 3: Make a Plan